 Diarrhea is never fun, and it’s always a symptom of something that’s not quite right with the intestinal tract.
-Your pup may or may not be bothered by it – many times, a dog will have diarrhea but act fine, as if nothing is abnormal.
-But when your dog has a bout of diarrhea, your antenna should go up and you should watch him closely to see if it’s a one-off or something that continues for days.
+Your pup may act completely normal.
+When your dog has a bout of diarrhea, your antenna should go up.
+You should watch him closely to see if it’s a one-off or something that continues for days.

 Is Your Dog Suffering From Chronic or Acute Diarrhea?

 It’s named chronic diarrhea when it’s a condition that occurs regularly.
-If your dog experiences frequent bouts of diarrhea – even though you’ve tried various remedies – he may have an underlying medical problem that will need a veterinarian’s expertise to diagnose.
+If your dog experiences frequent bouts of diarrhea he may have an underlying medical problem.
+If so, he needs a veterinarian’s expertise to diagnose.

-The term, acute diarrhea, is for something that just happens “out of the blue.”
-It’s a fairly common occurrence, usually caused by something introduced into your dog’s intestinal tract.
-Just think about how often your pooch eats or tastes something smelly or half-rotten that he finds outside – it’s not unusual then for him to have a gastrointestinal upset.
-Most of the time, the symptoms will go away on their own and the stool will return to normal without you having to do anything.
+Acute diarrhea is a fairly common occurrence.
+It is caused by something introduced into your dog’s intestinal tract.
+Your pooch might eat or taste something smelly or half-rotten that he finds outside.
+It’s not unusual for him to have a gastrointestinal upset.
+Most of the time, the symptoms will go away on their own and the stool will return to normal.
 But sometimes it’s necessary to get a vet’s input.

 Dog Diarrhea Symptoms